 Savannah Coat:

-- Markings: Bold, dark spots and Serval-like stripes on the legs.
+- Markings: Bold, high-contrast spots and distinct stripes on the legs.

 Temperament and Personality